Sine fits using fit_pandas_GUI()¶

 Default plot of the data set¶

-This is the plot made using the default settings of plot_pandas_GUI()
+This is the plot made using the default settings of plot_pandas_GUI().
+See step-by-step example.

 # CODE BLOCK generated using plot_pandas_GUI().